 The startup capital market is tough, and and all signs show that it’s getting tougher to get startup funding.
 It won’t be impossible to raise capital, it will just be really, really hard and only the entrepreneurs with all the insider info will succeed.
 Read on to learn more about the challenges that you’ll face…. and what to do to overcome them.
+As an update, near year-end, raising capital hasn’t been as tough as project, BUT I postulate that is because the public equity markets are at or near all time highs.
+However, the insights below (and free resources below) on raising capital are just as helpful in good times as in bad times.
+And don’t forget, all the investments that have been made have not been “equally distributed”, much of the total dollars has gone into existing portfolio companies.

 The National Venture Capital Association (NVCA) which counts most of the top venture capital firms and many smaller firms as members, recently released a report on this topic.
 They opening line of the report?